Eugocode/DataScience/README.md

 *"Discipline Statement: Always do something every day that would bring me closer to my goal.
 Not only when I feel it but especially when I don’t." - Francis Kong*

-All the best to you and thank you for visiting my Data Science Progress Repository!
+All the best to you and thank you for checking my Data Science Repository!